 - Make sure the transactions are committed (begin and commit) properly so that once the application is “done” with the connection it is left in a clean state.

 - You should ensure that client applications do not abort connections.
 For example, if PHP has option max_execution_time set to 5 seconds, increasing connect_timeout would not help because PHP will kill the script.
 Other programming languages and environments can have similar safety options.

 - Another cause for delay in connections is DNS problems.
-Check if you have skip-name-resolve enabled, and if hosts are authenticated against their IP address instead their hostname.
+Check if you have skip-name-resolve enabled and if hosts are authenticated against their IP address instead of their hostname.

 - Try increasing the net_read_timeout and net_write_timeout values for MySQL and see if that reduces the number of errors. net_read_timeout is rarely the problem unless you have an extremely poor network.
 Try tweaking those values, however, because in most cases a query is generated and sent as a single packet to the server, and applications can’t switch to doing something else while leaving the server with a partially received query.
 There is a very detailed blog post on this topic from our CEO, Peter Zaitsev.